braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 One approach is to archive the campaign and remove active cards from the feed.
 Then you can duplicate the campaign and launch it with updates so that any eligible users would received the updated cards.

 * If users should never be re-eligible for a Content Card, filter for users who have not received the previous version of the Content Card by setting the filter `Received Message from Campaign` to the condition to `Has Not`.
-* If users who received the prior card would be re-eligible in X days then set the filter for `Last Received Message from specific campaign` to more than X days ago.
+* If users who received the prior card would be re-eligible in X days, then set the filter for `Last Received Message from specific campaign` to more than X days ago **OR** `Received Message from Campaign` with the `Has Not` condition.

 **Example:** A campaign is triggered off of session start with re-eligibility set to 30 days.
 A user received the campaign two days ago and you want to change the copy.
 First archive the campaign and remove the cards from feed.
 Then duplicate the campaign and re-launch with the new copy.
 If the user has a session again, they will receive the new card immediately.

 ##### Impact

 * **Reporting:** Each version of the card would have separate analytics.
-* **Existing Recipients:** New and existing recipients would immediately receive the updated card.
+* **Existing Recipients:** New and existing recipients would see the updated card at the next feed refresh if they are eligible.

 #### Option 2: Stop and relaunch